Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Default: "ERROR"

-Description: Log level for the database.
-If "ERROR" is used, only errors will show up in the console.
-If "WARN" is used, warnings and errors will show up in the console.
-If "LOG" is used, everything will show up in the console.
+Description: Log level for this package.
+If "ERROR" is used, only errors from this package will show up in the console.
+If "WARN" is used, warnings and errors from this package will show up in the console.
+If "LOG" is used, every log from this package will show up in the console.

 - `portRetries: number`